pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 Recipe Class
 ------------

 The Recipe Class carries the core logic for training a model.
-Each class implements a relevant and exposes a set of APIs.
+Each class implements a relevant interface and exposes a set of APIs.
 For fine-tuning, the structure of this class is as follows:

 Initialize recipe state including seed, device, dtype, metric loggers, relevant flags etc: